in Social Science

 I'm currently working on the development, pilot cluster RCT and process evaluation of Project Respect, an intervention to prevent violence in dating and relationships among adolescents in the UK.

-Other recent work includes two systematic literature reviews to inform policy and practice and improve health outcomes.
-A recently completed review investigates the impact of criminalisation on sex workers' health, safety and access to services.
-A review with the LINEA Project explores social norms, attitudes and beliefs that may underpin child sexual exploitation around the world.
+Other projects include two systematic literature reviews to inform policy and practice and improve health outcomes.
+A mixed-methods review investigates the impact of criminalisation on sex workers' health, safety and access to services.
+A review with the LINEA Project explores social norms, attitudes and beliefs underlying child sexual exploitation around the world.

 Broadly, my areas of research interest include social and gender norms, violence, sex work and HIV, and areas where these issues intersect.